FBAR compliance: A company's quick guide

 As mentioned in the previous section, under the FBAR regulation, the term 'U.S. person' extends beyond individuals to include U.S. business organizations.
 According to IRS’s guidelines, U.S. persons required to file an FBAR include U.S. citizens, residents, and entities such as corporations, partnerships, limited liability companies, trusts, or estates formed under U.S. laws.

-If a company or U.S. person has foreign accounts that cumulatively exceed the threshold of $10,000 at any point during the year, it must file an FBAR.
+If a company or U.S. person has a financial interest in or signature authority over foreign financial accounts that combined exceed $10,000 at any time during the calendar year, it must file an FBAR.
 This applies even if the foreign account is solely in the name of the U.S. business and not an individual.

 FBAR compliance for companies also includes assisting employees with their filing responsibilities.
 If a company is provided with documented authority, it can file FBARs on behalf of employees who have signature authority over the company’s foreign financial accounts.